 Full- time supervised teaching of music in school settings.
 To be taken during the student's final semester of the program.
+Prerequisite(s): MUSC 4920 (C).

 MUSC 4990 - Music Capstone

 Offered each semester.
 Note: this is not a "course" as such, but a transcript marker indicating that a committee of faculty has approved the student's Music Capstone requirement.
 Normally taken in the student's last semester of study.
 Departmental approval required.